Time-domain Boundedness of Noise-to-State Exponentially Stable Systems: NSS/NSES and Problem formulation

 and

-then the system is said to be noise-to-state stability and $V(x)$ is called noise-to-state Lyapunov function.
-Particularly, if $\alpha_{3}(\|x\|)\geq cV(x)$ where $c$ is a positive constant, then the system (\ref{Eq. stochastic systems}) is said to be exponential noise-to-state stability. \end{definition}
+then the system is said to be noise-to-state stable and $V(x)$ is called the noise-to-state Lyapunov function.
+Particularly, if $\alpha_{3}(\|x\|_2)\geq cV(x)$ where $c\in\mathbb{R}_{\textgreater 0}$ is a positive constant, then the system is said to be noise-to-state exponentially stable. \end{definition}